 Dental Sealants in Glenmont, NY

-Dental sealants at Bethlehem Family Dental benefit your child’s oral health because they help protect permanent adult molars from dental decay.
+Bethlehem Family Dental offers dental sealants that can benefit your child’s oral health because they help protect permanent adult molars from dental decay.
 When the first permanent molar erupts, they are more prone to cavities because they are often missed from brushing and they have deep grooves on the biting surface.
 The deep grooves catch bacteria easily and without sealants, teeth are more susceptible to tooth decay.

 Why Are Sealants Necessary?